containerd/containerd/docs/sandbox-api.md

 - [Minimal in-memory Runtime v2 shim that also implements the Sandbox API](../core/runtime/v2/example/sandbox/)

+## Pod checkpoint and restore

+Checkpoint and restore are optional sandbox-controller capabilities.
+The CRI `CheckpointPod` and `RestorePod` RPCs own the CRI lifecycle sequence: they validate CRI resources, select the runtime's sandbox controller, create the restored sandbox and containers, and roll those resources back on failure.

+Implementation-specific work stays behind `CheckpointController`.
+For the pause-container controller this includes cgroup freezing and thawing, recovery markers, checkpoint layout, checkpoint-image import and export, writable-layer recovery, and the runtime checkpoint operation.
+A VM-based controller can implement the same capability without inheriting any of those assumptions.

+The `enable_criu` setting applies to all controllers.
+The pause-container controller checks host CRIU availability and version; custom controllers are responsible for their own runtime requirements.

+The boundary is data-only.
+Sandbox and container configurations, selected container status, runtime options, paths, and restored container results are carried by `CheckpointOptions`, `RestoreOptions`, `RestoreResult`, and their RPC equivalents.

+For the pause-container controller, a successful restore can return a containerd task checkpoint image for each restored container.
+The controller owns these images until `Restore` succeeds.
+Ownership then transfers to CRI, which consumes each image when starting the container or deletes it if the restore is abandoned.
+A controller that restores through another mechanism can leave the task checkpoint image empty.

+Separate optional checkpoint services are available next to both the sandbox-controller service and the sandbox-shim service, so existing controllers remain compatible and implementations do not require CRI stores, lifecycle callbacks, or an in-process CRI service.
+Controllers that do not implement the capability return `Unimplemented`.

 ## Status

 The Sandbox API was first introduced in containerd 1.7 as an experimental API and was promoted to stable in 2.0.